xfeng01/xfeng01.github.io/src/content/about.md

 Table tennis, on the other hand, is the only sport that keeps me active, as I rarely exercise otherwise.

 # 📰 News
+- *2025.01*: My first-author paper, 'Sequential Stochastic Combinatorial Optimization Using Hierarchical Reinforcement Learning,' has been accepted to ICLR 2025.
 - *2024.05*: I join the Wireless Lab at UCLA!

 # 📜 Publications